 A decision made in the Magistrates Court is binding on all parties.
 An appeal of a Magistrates Court decision can only be made when the Magistrate made a legal error in reaching their judgment.
 Should an appeal be sought, a strict 30-day time limit exists to file such with the Supreme Court of Victoria.

 In bringing a matter to the Magistrates Court, it is important to understand the associated risks and consequences.
 Court proceedings are a costly exercise and should not be entered into lightly.
 An injured worker must understand the effect of bringing such an action and any risks/consequences an action may have to workers’ compensation entitlements.
-We recommend speaking with your lawyer before issuing Magistrates Court proceedings.
+We recommend understanding the law by speaking with your lawyer before issuing Magistrates Court proceedings.